Survodutide vs Retatrutide — Dual Agonist vs Triple Agonist

 Which Is Closer to Approval?

-In terms of data maturity, retatrutide is slightly ahead — it has a reported Phase 3 result, while survodutide’s Phase 3 data is still pending.
-However, approval timelines depend on the full Phase 3 dataset, regulatory submissions, and review cycles.
-Both drugs are plausibly 2027–2028 approval candidates, but this is speculative and subject to change based on data readouts and filing decisions.
-For a ranked comparison of research compound suppliers, see our best research peptides 2026 guide.
+In terms of data maturity, retatrutide is ahead on both volume and magnitude of Phase 3 evidence.
+Both drugs are plausibly 2027–2028 approval candidates, but this is speculative and subject to change based on remaining readouts and filing decisions.
+Researchers in the UAE can buy retatrutide in Dubai for in-vitro laboratory use today.
+For a ranked comparison of research compound suppliers, see our best retatrutide supplier Dubai guide.

 Our Research Standards